rogerhu/compsci_guides/Contributing-Guidelines.md

    - Example of one or two problems and solutions leveraging this pattern
    - Specific solution example (e.g. Length of the longest substring without repeating characters)

+Please see the [section outlines below](#guide-section-outlines) for a much more detailed overview of each guide section.

 ## General Guidelines

 ### Best practices for the guides (👍):